allforclimate/concord/README.md

 In Discord, users can:

 - Create and vote on proposals
-- Claim retro-active expanses
+- Claim retro-active expenses
-- Tip eachother
+- Tip each other

 ## Install